- Megaphone pattern is a pattern that consists of minimum of higher highs and two lower lows.

 In this topic, we are going to discuss a pattern which is about 85 years old and first mentioned by Richard Schabacker’s 1932 book: “Technical Analysis and Stock Market Profits,”.
 The pattern which looks like a megaphone is seen in a trending market.

-Megaphone pattern is a pattern which consists of minimum two higher highs and two lower lows.
+A megaphone pattern is a pattern that consists of a minimum of two higher highs and two lower lows.
 The pattern is generally formed when the market is highly volatile in nature and traders are not confident about the market direction.
 Normally this pattern is visible when the market is at its top or bottom.
 The greater the time frame is better the pattern will work.
 However, traders love this pattern when it is formed in a daily or weekly time frame.

 To get a better idea of different aspects of technical analysis you may do: NSE Academy Certified Technical Analysis